NU-Haptics-Lab/haptx_interfaces/README.md

 __Example Usage:__

-This message will inflate tactor 1011 to 0.7\*MAX_INFLATION, tactor 1023 to 1.0\*MAX_INFLATION, etc.
+When published to the `haptx/rh/tactor_state` topic, this message will inflate tactor 1011 to 0.7\*MAX_INFLATION, tactor 1023 to 1.0\*MAX_INFLATION, etc.
 ```
 msg = TactorState()
 msg.tactor_id = [1011, 1023, 1038, 1237]